-You can cut the gloves’ fingertips if you need more dexterity for meticulous tasks.
+You can cut the material covering the fingertips if you need more dexterity for meticulous tasks.

 The rubber coating on the palm does not wear off easily and gives good traction helpful when handling roofing materials.

 Even for someone who hates wearing gloves at work, these are ideal.
-The Atlas gloves are a well fit for roofers, being lightweight, comfortable and flexible.
+They are a well fit for roofers, being lightweight, comfortable and flexible.

 The gloves are an ideal choice for any type of roofing: from asphalt shingles to metal roofing.
 The rubber sticks to the metal, preventing the sheet to slip off your hands.

-These Showa Atlas gloves are the best option to wear in summer, due to the breathable material that lets air to flow.
+These Showa Atlas thin gloves are perfect to wear in summer, due to the breathable material that lets air to flow.
 They fit true to size and are also available in packs of 12 to 144 pairs.

 × Be aware: they are not cut-resistant and don’t offer impact protection!